bepaald/signalbackup-tools/README.md

 `signalbackups-tools [backupfile] [password] [newbackupfile] [newpassword]`

-NOTE: if the corruption happens outside of attachment data, which is usually unlikely, chances of recovery are much lower.
+_NOTE_: if the corruption happens outside of attachment data, which is usually unlikely, chances of recovery are much lower.

 If the new password is omitted, the old one is used.
 If the new backup file is omitted only the scan is done, and the broken message is identified, given you the option to delete it from the phone.
 The corrupted attachment data is dumped to file.